aurvadahana/aurvadahana.github.io/_posts/2024-07-06-vishnu-sahasranama-bgd-1.md

 hidden: true
 ---

-Parāśara Bhaṭṭa explains the basic premnise of the commentary on interpreting the Bhagavannāmas:
+Parāśara Bhaṭṭa explains the basic premise of the commentary on interpreting the Bhagavannāmas:

 <div id="ff1r" style="position: absolute; left: -9999px;">\./</div>